joshuapsteele/joshuapsteele.github.io/content/posts/2019-11-16-quit-claiming-that-we-mutualists-egalitarians-dont-take-the-bible-or-tradition-seriously.md

 - "1"
 rank_math_robots:
 - a:1:{i:0;s:5:"index";}
-title: Quit claiming that we mutualists (egalitarians) don&#8217;t take the Bible or tradition seriously.
+title: Quit claiming that we mutualists (egalitarians) don't take the Bible or tradition seriously.
 url: /quit-claiming-that-we-mutualists-egalitarians-dont-take-the-bible-or-tradition-seriously/
 ---